Thursday, February 23, 2012

 The cities are littered with people and sounds,

-The dogs are quenched up to their bones.
+The dogs are quenched down to their bones.

-They wander the streets cause they ain't got no home.
+They wander the streets ‘cause they ain't got a home,

-They hunt for their meals and they catch a few stones,
+As they hunt for their meals they dodge a few stones;

 Who wake on the sidewalk again,